 Design each constructed stormwater wetland with the required proportion of treatment volumes, which have been represented as a percentage of the three basic depth zones (pool, marsh, extended detention).
 Table CSW.1 specifies the allocations of treatment volume per zone.

 Increase the contact time over the surface area of the marsh, thereby improving treatment efficiency.
-The constructed stormwater wetland must be designed to achieve a dry weather flow path of 2:1 (length: width)
+The constructed stormwater wetland must be designed to achieve a dry weather flow path of 2:1 (length: width) or greater.

-or greater.

 Prepare a water budget to demonstrate that the water supply to the constructed stormwater wetland is greater than the expected loss rate.
 The water budget must be based on the Thornwaite method.

 Provide extended detention (ED) for smaller storms.
 Schueler 1992 lists the following design standards for ED wetlands:

-•The volume of the extended detention must be no more than 50% of the total treatment volume.
+The volume of the extended detention must be no more than 50% of the total treatment volume.

-•The target ED detention time for this volume must be 12 to 24 hours.
+The target ED detention time for this volume must be 12 to 24 hours.

 Use V-shaped or proportional weirs to ensure constant detention time for all storm events.